majorsilence/effective-rotary-phone/README.md

 # effective-rotary-phone
-Gohper server and protocol stuff
+Gopher server and protocol stuff

 I find this amusing 🤣.